yasirusama61/early-risk-detection/README.md

 ## Overview

 This project establishes a **Minimum Viable Product (MVP)** for an early risk detection system in **battery cell manufacturing**.
-It proactively identifies potential quality issues in real-time through machine learning and integrates with the **Manufacturing Execution System (MES)** for real-time monitoring.
+It proactively identifies potential quality issues at various stages of production using machine learning models based on manufacturing parameters such as electrode viscosity, coating weight, electrolyte weight, and welding dimensions.
+The system integrates with the **Manufacturing Execution System (MES)** for real-time monitoring and risk categorization into **low**, **medium**, and **high-risk** categories.

 ## Features

-- **MVP Development**: Initial risk detection system focusing on core functionalities.
+- **MVP Development**: Initial risk detection system focusing on predicting high, medium, and low-risk battery cells.
-- **Concept Verification**: Validates feasibility and algorithm performance.
+- **Multi-Stage Risk Classification**: Predicts battery cell risks across multiple stages of production (IPQC, FQC, OQC).
+- **Real-Time Monitoring**: Seamless integration with MES for real-time data-driven decision-making and monitoring.
+- **Dynamic Risk Visualization**: Uses interactive charts and plots to display quality metrics and risk score distributions.
-- **Iterative Refinement**: Continuous improvement using the PDCA cycle.
+- **Iterative Refinement**: Continuous improvement using the PDCA (Plan-Do-Check-Act) cycle to optimize model performance.
-- **MES Integration**: Integrated with MES using custom APIs and OPC-UA protocols.
-- **Validation Testing**: Rigorous testing across various conditions.
+- **Validation Testing**: Extensive validation using time-series cross-validation and other robust evaluation methods.

 ## Tools and Technologies

 - **Programming**: Python, R
-- **Machine Learning Libraries**: Scikit-learn, TensorFlow
+- **Machine Learning Models**: Scikit-learn, TensorFlow, XGBoost
 - **Data Visualization**: Matplotlib, Plotly
 - **Database**: SQL, MongoDB
 - **MES Integration**: Custom APIs, OPC-UA protocols